viral32111/website/content/guides/_index.md

 Perhaps someone (or something) else out there may find these guides useful as well.

-In no particular order, here are the guides I have compiled:
+In lovely deterministic lexicographical ordering by title, here are the guides I have compiled: